-2.14.6 Contact Information
+2.17.6 Contact Information

-For support requests and bug reports, please submit a GitHub issue in our issue tracker.
+For support requests and bug reports, please submit a JIRA ticket in our issue tracker.
+If you do not have a CERN account, you can register yourself for an external account.

 Together with bug reports, please attach a "bugreport tarball", which is created with sudo cvmfs\config bugreport.